Jaynivaan/my-html-css-projects-wisdom-saras-2025/README.md

 this is the new file created as part of the challenge from  the course to link a external css to the Basic_HTML_3.html file head tag. included p tag styling , footer styling for regular and on hover styling (copied from the oldstylesheet My_Style.css file )

+--
+7d#
+Basic_HTML_4.html
+ this page is created to learn how he class attributes are used to style various elements in the html file .. even the element trait is over rided by the property value of the class pointed to .
+ --